jnkather/DeepHistology/README.md

 # DeepHistology
 A pan-cancer platform for mutation prediction from routine histology by the Kather lab (http://kather.ai).
 This is implemented in MATLAB and requires version R2019a+ (for some visualizations, R2019b+).
+The following Matlab toolboxes are required: Image processing toolbox, Deep learning toolbox, Parallel processing toolbox.

 ![Fig1](figure1.jpg)